gabdank/ontogent/README.md

 ### API Troubleshooting

-The Ontobee API occasionally experiences connectivity or response format issues.
+The EBI OLS4 API occasionally experiences connectivity or response format issues.
 The application includes tools to help diagnose and resolve these problems:

 #### Checking API Status

-Use the included API check tool to verify the Ontobee API is accessible and functioning correctly:
+Use the included API check tool to verify the EBI OLS4 API is accessible and functioning correctly:

 ```bash
 # Run the API check tool